• Privacy Policy

 As we have seen previously, grass and other roughage are high in nutrients and are low in energy.
 When, in addition to fodder, you feed your horse with cereals, you provide it with a lot of energy at once (the energy quantity per kilo of cereals being much greater than that of grass, its staple natural food ).

-But if you have a sport horse that exerts a lot of energy, it makes sense.feed
+But if you have a sport horse that exerts a lot of energy, it makes sense.Grain-Free Feed For Horses

 On the other hand, if you own an elderly or retired horse, or simply a horse that has very limited activity, it is quite different: these horses do not necessarily need cereals to cover their low energy needs.
 Conversely, if you give too much starch and sugar (in the form of cereals) to a less active horse, then it runs an increased risk of metabolic diseases and overweight.